What Is AI Anxiety?

 4. Try AI Tools at Your Own Pace

 One of the most effective anxiety-reduction strategies is gradual exposure — facing the feared thing in small, manageable steps.
 Instead of trying to master every AI tool at once (or avoiding them entirely), pick one tool.
 Use it for one specific task.
 See how it feels.
 Many people find that actually using AI is far less threatening than imagining it.
 The unknown is scarier than the known.
 Start small: use AI to summarize an article, draft a grocery list, or brainstorm ideas for a project.
+And if you notice guilt about using AI — or guilt about not using it — know that both reactions are common and worth examining.

 5. Reconnect with Your Uniquely Human Value